arnesson/cordova-plugin-firebase/README.md

 ### Important Notes

-- This plugin uses a hook (after prepare) that copies the configuration files to the right place, namely `platforms/ios/my-cordova-project/Resources` for iOS and `platforms/android` for Android.
+- This plugin uses a hook (`after_prepare`) that copies the configuration files to the right place, namely `platforms/ios/my-cordova-project/Resources` for iOS and `platforms/android` for Android.
-- Firebase SDK requires the configuration files to be present and valid, otherwise your app will crash on boot or Firebase features won't work.
+- Firebase SDK requires the configuration files to be present and valid, otherwise your app will crash on boot or build.

 ### PhoneGap Build